EXCLUSIVE-Worker group alleges unsafe practices at Marathon Minnesota refinery

 In a separate interview with Reuters, Foss said, “As a firefighter, I feel this is unsafe for myself and the community, especially because we deal with hazardous chemicals regularly.”

-Marathon said in its statement that employees must adhere to safety rules, and that any employee can stop a project if they deem it unsafe.
+Marathon said in its statement that employees and contractors must adhere to safety rules, and that any employee can stop a project if they deem it unsafe.
+The company also noted that it has an anti-retaliation policy, and that workers are encouraged to report violations.

 The report said the conditions at St. Paul Park are significantly less safe than at the nearby Flint Hills Pine Bend refinery owned by Koch Industries.